-In this respect, the new member of their Protrek collection -the gorgeously masculine 2016 Casio PRO TREK PRG-600 family- looks quite convincing.
+In this respect, the new member of their Protrek collection -the gorgeously masculine 2016 PRO TREK PRG-600 family- looks convincing.

-The stainless steel bezel of model PRG-600-1ER with its 29 time zones represented with engraved abbreviations of 29 respective cities features a very nice brushed surface and plays well with a similarly finished setting crown at 3 o’clock.
+The stainless steel bezel of model PRG-600-1ER has 29 time zones represented with engraved abbreviations of 29 respective cities.
+The bezel features a nice brushed surface and plays well with a similarly finished setting crown at 3 o’clock.
 The block-style hour markers perfectly match in color and overall “three-dimensional” feel the three Arabic numerals as well as the olive-colored, aviator-style hour and minute hands.
-Even the bright orange central second hand that serves as the main accent of the timepiece is supported with smaller elements of the dial of the same color.
+Even the bright orange central second hand that serves as the main accent is supported with smaller elements of the dial of the same color.

-Well, the rest of the case and the silicone band don’t make such a strong impression, but that seems to be the whole idea behind the timekeeper’s design: this relatively affordable watch is aimed at people who plan to actually use it as hiking (or any other physical activity) companion and would like it to stay more or less presentable for a long time and they want the parts of the wristwatch that are most prone to occasional dents and scratches to be crafted from something that is either not as easy to get a scratch or dent on or, at least, capable of concealing the damage from a reasonable distance.
+The rest of the case and the silicone band don’t make such a strong impression.
+I guess that this is the whole idea behind the timekeeper’s design.
+This relatively affordable watch is aimed at people who plan to use it for hiking (or any other physical activity) and would like it to stay more or less presentable for a long time.
+Also, they probably want the parts that are most prone to occasional dents and scratches to be crafted from something that is either not as easy to get a scratch or dent on or, at least, capable of concealing the damage from a reasonable distance.

-All things considered, the choice of materials and textures looks quite inspiring: the watch is balanced, looks at least twice as expensive as the price that the Japanese watchmaker currently offers it at, and, even more important, has a good chance of looking almost mint for at least five years to come.
+All things considered, the choice of materials and textures looks inspiring: the PRG-600’s exterior is well-balanced and looks at least twice as expensive as the price that the Japanese watchmaker currently offers it at, and, even more important, has a good chance of looking almost mint for at least five years to come.

 Case, Bezel & Strap

-As I have ahem probably already noted (I am writing this review in Creative ADHD style flouncing between paragraphs and sub-sections as my impressions jump at me in a sort of random order,) the watch has a well-designed, carefully thought-over black resin case that houses a metal cage with their signature Triple Sensor Ver.
+As I have ahem probably already noted (I am writing this review in a Creative ADHD style flouncing between paragraphs and sub-sections as my impressions jump at me in a sort of random order,) this iteration of the Pro-Trek has a well-designed, carefully thought-over black resin case that houses a metal cage with their signature Triple Sensor Ver.
 3 movement.
-While not particularly dressy, the rubberized plastic body adds an extra layer of shock protection for the electronic guts, and is difficult to scratch (although repairing the exterior finish once you finally put a dent to it may be next to impossible) making it a true ‘outdoor activity’ wristwatch for real enthusiasts.
+While not particularly dressy, the rubberized plastic body adds an extra layer of shock protection for the electronic guts and is difficult to scratch (although repairing the exterior finish once you finally put a dent to it may be next to impossible) making it a true ‘outdoor activity’ wristwatch for real enthusiasts.

-The setting crown, which is protected by a pair of plastic crown guards, is a bit too short for my taste, but is also reassuringly large in diameter so operating it will never be a problem (yet you would still have to get your gloves off if there is a need to correct the timekeeper’s readings.)
-The four push-pieces, too, have a rather short travel, but their surface will provide good grip even for sweaty fingers.
+The setting crown is protected from shocks by a pair of plastic crown guards.
+It is a bit too short for my taste but is also reassuringly large in diameter so operating it will never be a problem (yet you would still have to get your gloves off if there is a need to correct the timekeeper’s readings.)
+The four push-pieces, too, have a rather short travel, but their surface will provide a good grip even for sweaty fingers.

 The choice of silicone band, too, looks good.
-In a summer heat it will be a lot more comfortable on a wrist than a textile strap and, if anything goes wrong and you take a fall, the chance of an extensive damage to your wrist will be greatly reduced compared to a lot sturdier stainless steel bracelet: the plastic strap will simply snap without putting you limb in danger.
+In the summer heat, it will be a lot more comfortable on a wrist than a textile strap and, if anything goes wrong and you take a fall, the chance of extensive damage to your wrist will be greatly reduced compared to a lot sturdier stainless steel bracelet: the plastic strap will simply snap without putting you limb in danger.

-Beware though: Casio traditionally uses non-standard straps for their watches so finding a replacement that would fit the watch may be a problem.
+Beware though: Casio traditionally uses non-standard straps for their watches so finding a replacement that would fit the case may be a problem.

 Dial & Legibility

-From the legibility perspective, the dial leaves somewhat dubious impression.
+From the legibility perspective, the dial leaves a somewhat dubious impression.

-When it comes to the most basic functions of telling time, everything seems to be almost perfect: the three Arabic numerals are huge, as are the nine block-shaped hour markers.
-The hands are wide enough and feature a shade of olive color that looks quite contrast over the dark grey background of the dial.
+When it comes to the most basic functions of telling time, everything is almost perfect: the three Arabic numerals are huge, as are the nine block-shaped hour markers.
+The hands are wide enough and feature a shade of olive color that looks contrast over the dark grey background of the dial.
 The LED backlighting, too, is bright enough to make the whole display easily readable at night.

-On the other hand, when you start going deeper sifting through more advanced functions of the timekeeper, things start getting more complicated: if this is your first electronic “multi-tool” you will probably be royally overwhelmed trying to use it right out of the box.
-Still, that’s something to be expected when you get yourself a wristwatch that has a whole page of its manual devoted just to list all of its available functions.
+On the other hand, when you start going deeper sifting through more advanced functions, things start getting more complicated: if this is your first electronic “multi-tool” you will be royally overwhelmed trying to use it right out of the box.
+Still, that’s something to be expected when you get yourself a wristwatch that has a whole page of its manual devoted just to listing all of its available functions.

-Yes, like many other members of their Pro Trek family, the watch will actually force you to read the freaking manual before you are ready to use it to its full potential.
+Yes, like many other members of their Pro Trek family, this one will force you to read the freaking manual before you are ready to use it to its full potential.

 Still, I must admit that I am surprised how (relatively) clean the timepiece’s dial is.
-While Casio’s design team often finds itself unable to stop making the watch more and more ‘beautiful’ by adding a detail after painful detail and layer after unnecessary layer to the small dial opening, this member of Pro Trek collection looks remarkably clean.
-Well, some of the elements are still exaggerated and you may find the military style numerals totally superfluous in the context of a lifestyle watch, but the lack of chrome-plated plastics and faux guilloche motifs stamped on the dial leaves a very good impression making the watch look a lot more balanced and, well, to the point.
+While Casio’s design team often finds itself unable to stop making the product more and more ‘beautiful’ by adding detail after painful detail and layer after unnecessary layer to the small dial opening, this member of Pro Trek collection looks remarkably clean.
+Some of the elements are still exaggerated and you may find the military-style numerals superfluous in the context of a lifestyle watch, but the lack of chrome-plated plastics and faux guilloche motifs stamped on the dial leaves good impression making the watch look a lot more balanced and, well, to the point.

-As for the LCD display, it, too, seems to be quite contrast: you will probably be able to read it even in twilight without the LED backlighting turned on.
+As for the LCD display, it is, too, highly-legible: you will be able to read it even in twilight without the LED backlighting turned on.
 The deliberately blocky digits and letters are easy to understand, although the low resolution of the display gives the watch a somewhat archaic look.

-Combine these technological advances with Casio’s well-known Tough Solar system (for this particular Casio PRO TREK PRG-600 collection it gives you approximately 25 months of battery life in power-saving mode,) and you get yourself a gorgeous “outdoor” timekeeper that, for all intents and purposes, will not need recharging or battery replacement throughout all of its expected lifetime.
-I mean, you will probably get tired of it and donate the piece to a charity long before the solar charger will go bust.
+Combine these technological advances with the Tough Solar system (for this particular PRO TREK PRG-600 collection it gives you approximately 25 months of battery life in power-saving mode,) and you get yourself a gorgeous “outdoor” timekeeper that, for all intents and purposes, will not need recharging or battery replacement throughout all of its expected lifetime.
+I mean, you will get tired of it and donate the piece to a charity long before the solar charger will go bust.

 I have heard more times than once that the mechanisms that Casio uses for their battery-operated timekeepers are not particularly precise as they are (but still don’t quote me on that,) so the Japanese watchmaker actually had to equip the calibers with their signature “automatic hand adjustment system.”
-While a watch snob may raise an eyebrow here and some more practical persons may regard the system as just one more component that may fail first in the long run, I actually find it quite ingenuous and, if you excuse the expression, a part of the overall fun: after all, there is a number of not terribly precise quartz calibers that don’t have an auto-correction system at all.
+While a watch snob may raise an eyebrow here and some more practical persons may regard the system as just one more component that may fail first in the long run, I find it ingenious and, if you excuse the expression, a part of the overall fun: after all, there are many not terribly precise quartz calibers that don’t have an auto-correction system at all.